Some useful definitions if you are new to the sport of triathlon.

 - Splits: The time that it takes to complete a specific distance.
 In triathlon splits are usually given for the swim, bike and run legs.
 Splits can also be given for the two transitions (T1 & T2) and for various portions of the three individual legs.

 Triathlon is a sport comprising of 3 disciplines raced one after the other – it starts with a swim leg, then transitions onto a cycle leg and finishes with a run.

 With some time and training, anyone can do a triathlon.
 Discovery World Triathlon Cape Town is designed to be a mass participation event with distances catering to novice and experienced triathletes.

 To complete the Sprint you need to be able to swim 20 lengths of your gym’s 25m pool, be able to cycle for 40-60 minutes and then run 30-40 minutes.
 You can also enter the event in a team and choose one of the disciplines.

 What are the Discovery World Triathlon Cape Town distances?

-Sprint Distance: Usually about one half of an Olympic Distance race, Discovery World Triathlon Cape Town offers a 500m swim, 20km bike and 5km run.
+Sprint Distance: Usually about half of an Olympic Distance race, Discovery World Triathlon Cape Town offers a 500m swim, 20km bike and 5km run.
 Drafting is legal in the cycle leg of the sprint distance.